AisAif/flatpee-whatsapp-bot/README.md

 npm run start
 ``
 ## How to Use
+- Add some knowledge to /knowledge folder (md or txt file)
 - Run the server
 - Link WhatsApp account by scanning the generated QR code